Monique Gignac, PhD, Institute for Work & Health

 Siân Bevan, Arthritis Society Canada

-Dr. Siân Bevan is the Arthritis Society’s chief science officer responsible for driving scientific research, advocacy, public policy, and information and support agendas.
+Dr. Siân Bevan is the Arthritis Society Canada’s chief science officer responsible for driving scientific research, advocacy, public policy, and information and support agendas.
 She also leads the Society’s marketing and communications portfolio.
 Bevan completed her PhD in medical biophysics at the University of Toronto, after she completed her undergraduate studies in biochemistry at McGill University.

-Before joining the Arthritis Society, Bevan held positions at the Canadian Cancer Society, most recently as vice-president of research, providing scientific leadership and financial stewardship for the organization’s research program.
+Before joining the Arthritis Society Canada, Bevan held positions at the Canadian Cancer Society, most recently as vice-president of research, providing scientific leadership and financial stewardship for the organization’s research program.
 In this role, Bevan worked closely with the research community, promoted evidence-based public policy, program and information development, oversaw cancer surveillance efforts, and leveraged partnerships with medical and academic communities.